-If you have insurance through two or more Future Saver accounts (not including compulsory Part 2 insurance), the insurer will only pay death (including terminal illness) or TPD insurance benefits for one of those accounts - the one paying the largest benefit.
+If you have insurance through two or more Future Saver accounts, the insurer will only pay death (including terminal illness) or TPD insurance benefits for one of those accounts - the one paying the largest benefit.
 Where the amounts are the same, the insurer will pay the amount that commenced first.
 The other insurance would be cancelled and any premiums paid for that insurance would be refunded.